RocketDerp/April14_2025/Important/Drafts/Booby_Trapped_Reality.md

 Removing of supernatural space alien elements, the magical science fiction aspects.
 Where the King James Bible of England retained the unreality elements.

+&nbsp;

+# ChatGPT year 2022

+"I had not realized ... that extremely short exposures to a relatively simple computer program could induce powerful delusional thinking in quite normal people."

+Weizenbaum, Joseph (1976).
+Computer Power and Human Reason: From Judgement to Calculation.
+W. H. Freeman. page 7.

+**ELIZA year 1966, it took a decade** until 1976 to realize and articulate what had been witnessed.